etohgame/kit/docs/music-system.md

 The music system allows you to play background music in your tower.

-The only thing you'll need for your tower to have music is the `Music` folder, which should be placed in `ServerScriptService`.
+The only thing required for your tower to have music is the `Music` folder, which should be placed in `ServerScriptService`.
 (or alternatively `Workspace`, if you would like to manipulate the size/position of zones).
 The `Insert` script inside of this folder will automatically load in the music system for you, so you do not need to update it.